peter1328/ECPA13/README.md

 # ECPA13
 European Conference on Psychological Assessment 2015

-TITLE: Statistical and Theoretical Reductionism in Research on Scientific Thinking: How much theory Rasch Models reveal?
+TITLE: Statistical and Theoretical Reductionism in Research on Scientific Thinking: How much theory can Rasch Models reveal?

 In recent research on scientific thinking, Rasch modeling was employed to investigate the dimensionality of items that were meant to cover a wide variety of skills.